SpyCatcher: Expanded Tag/Catcher pairs

 Before the development of SpyTag/SpyCatcher, the pair Isopeptag/Pilin-C was created from protein Spy0128 of Streptococcus pyogenes.
 Following SpyTag/SpyCatcher, the fully orthogonal pair SnoopTag/SnoopCatcher was developed from the RrgA protein of Streptococcus pneumoniae that has no cross-reactivity with SpyTag/SpyCatcher.
 Note that SnoopTag/SnoopCatcher forms an isopeptide bond between a Lys-Asn instead of Lys-Asp found in SpyTag/SpyCatcher.
 The same domain from RrgA has now been split in a different way to that used to create SnoopTag/SnoopCatcher, with the new pair called DogTag/DogCatcher.
 Unlike SpyTag and SnoopTag which have extended structures, the region of RrgA used to create DogTag forms a β-hairpin and so predisposed for successful insertion into protein loops.
 This ability has been successfully exploited to fluorescently label an internal loop of the mammalian TRPC5 membrane channel protein which cannot be modified at the protein termini, without impacting on the channel properties of TRPC5.
 DogTag has been successful coupled to DogCatcher when inserted into soluble proteins (superfolder GFP, HaloTag, and Gre2p).

-The pair SdyTag/SdyCatcher was also developed in the same year from Streptococcus dysgalactiae fibronectin-binding protein CnaB domain, but since the protein has sequence similarity to the parent protein where SpyTag/SpyCatcher is derived from, this Tag/Catcher pair has cross-reactivity with the latter pair.
+The pair SdyTag/SdyCatcher was also developed in the same year from Streptococcus dysgalactiae fibronectin-binding protein CnaB domain, but since the protein has sequence similarity to the parent protein where SpyTag/SpyCatcher is derived from, SdyTag/SdyCatcher has cross-reactivity with SpyTag/SpyCatcher.

 Rather than finding homologous proteins from different species, a new Tag/Catcher pair was developed from SpyTag/SpyCatcher with minimal mutations.
 SpyTag I3W (A_{W}) reacts with SpyCatcher F77V, F94A (B_{VA}) but minimally with SpyCatcher, whereas SpyCatcher F77V, F94A can react with both SpyTag I3W and SpyTag.
 However, the cross-reactivity of SpyCatcher F77V, F94A with both SpyTag versions may limit its utility as a new Tag/Catcher pair.

 A different chemistry can be exploited for protein ligation: the discovery of an intramolecular ester bond formation in Clostridium perfringens cell-surface adhesin protein Cpe0147 led to the development of another Tag/Catcher pair with Cpe0147_{565–587} as the Tag and Cpe0147_{439–563} as the Catcher.
 The ester bond formed between Thr-Gln is irreversible, however by mutating the Thr to Ser, the Ser-Gln ester bond is reversible with a change of pH.